Stretching With Yoga Blocks:

 Final Tips & Thoughts!

-There are many other stretches and poses you can try out with a yoga block, but these are just a few of the most basic and effective postures you can do with your yoga prop.
-Hopefully, you have a good understanding of how to use some poses to safely stretch with a yoga block, and how you can benefit from this great yoga aid!
+There are many other stretches and poses you can try out with a yoga block, but these are just a few of the most basic and effective postures you can do.
+Hopefully, you have a good understanding of how to use some poses to safely stretch with a yoga block, and how you can benefit from this great yoga tool!

-Just remember to take your practice slowly and stay patient with yourself.
+Remember to take your practice slowly, and stay patient with yourself.
 Yoga is about bringing balance to the body.
 Don’t be ashamed to use yoga aids, these are simply to help make yoga safer and more capable of being done, for each individual yogi.
 With a yoga block, you can give your body time to learn poses and gain the strength and flexibility it needs to correctly perform in the practice.